 Individual achievement and staff expectation at school is high and is apparent both through the quality of displays around the school and in each individual's profile of achievement.
-Teachers set termly targets for the individual based on both the school's developmental curriculum, 'Q Levels' assessment scheme and the National Curriculum including the Pre-Key Stage Indicators.
-Individual and group progress is tracked using the Onwards and Upwards Assessment Tool.
+Teachers regularly set targets for the individual based on both the school's developmental curriculum and the National Curriculum including the P-Scales (Pre-National Curriculum Levels).
 Targets are regularly assessed and teachers keep detailed records of each individual's progress.